 Section 504 of the Rehabilitation Act of 1973 is legislation that guarantees certain rights to people with disabilities.

 A site from the United Kingdom offering comprehensive advice on learning disabilities.

-This PDF contains information and a formal complaint form from the PA Department of Education.
+This link contains information and a formal complaint form from the PA Department of Education.

 A guide to communicating with your child’s school through letter writing.

 Disability Rights Pennsylvania (DRP) works to advance and protect the civil rights of adults and children with a wide range of disabilities to ensure their rights to live in their communities with the services they need, to receive a full and inclusive education, to live free of discrimination and abuse and neglect, and to have control and self-determination over their services.

 The Education Law Center’s mission is to ensure access to a quality public education for all children in Pennsylvania.

 An Erie-based organization to help parents of students with special needs.
 This site lists your rights as a student and as a parent.